 - Frequent change in corrective lenses.
 As the cataract grows, it can affect both near and far vision (and even cause temporary improvement).
 You may find that you often need new prescriptions for eyeglasses or contact lenses.

-This photograph shows a cloudy white lens (cataract) over the pupil.
+This photograph shows a cloudy white lens (cataract) seen through the pupil.
 Cataracts are a leading cause of decreased vision in older individuals, but children may have congenital cataracts.
 With new surgical techniques, the cataract can be removed, a new lens implanted, and the person can usually return home the same day.

 Either an ophthalmologist or an optometrist can examine people for cataracts, but only ophthalmologists are qualified to treat cataracts.